GitHub Actions

 What you'll learn

-• How to run Cypress tests with GitHub Actions as part of a CI/CD pipeline
+- How to parallelize Cypress tests in GitHub Actions

-• How to parallelize Cypress test runs within GitHub Actions
+- How to use Cypress Cloud with GitHub Actions

 GitHub offers developers Actions that provide a way to automate, customize, and execute your software development workflows within your GitHub repository.
 Detailed documentation is available in the GitHub Action Documentation.